sushantmkhot/Fetal_Health_Classification/README.md

     Decision Tree
     Random Forest

-    I calculated and discussed Performance Metrics for these classifiers by preparing Confusion Matrix to look at how our prediction models perform.
+    I have calculated and discussed Performance Metrics for these classifiers by preparing Confusion Matrix to look at how our prediction models perform.

     I have Split Data into Training and Testing to verify the models built (50/50).